-Online safety training should be regularly undertaken by staff who work directly with children as part of the overall safeguarding approach, every 2 yearsaPaP provides detail of organisations to support with online safety.
+Online safety training should be regularly undertaken by staff who work directly with children as part of the overall safeguarding approach, every 2 years.
+KCSIE 2024 provides detail of organisations to support with online safety.
 Attendance at training will be recorded at academy level via 'DocuSign' or another suitable method.